Milton M. Schayer Papers

 Milton Mincha Schayer (1876-1935) was a Denver, Colorado businessman.
 Born to German-Jewish parents, he was active in many civic and religious organizations in Denver in the early part of the twentieth century.
 He wrote a weekly syndicated column titled, "Things to think about," which appeared in a variety of Jewish newspapers around the country.

 In 1927, Schayer wrote to a number of Nobel Prize-winning scientists, literary figures, university presidents and judges inquiring about their views on religion and science.
 He expressed a concern that college students of the day were “drifting away from all religious impulses,” and that this notion was based on “a seeming conflict between the discoveries of scientists and the claims of religionists.”
 Given the in-depth scientific studies and life experience of these figures, he wished to know their ideas on the subject, for possible publication.
 Most of the correspondents either did not want their views published, or referred Schayer to writings on the matter that were already published.
+This collection primarily consists of letters written to Schayer in reply to his inquiry about the respondents' views on religion and science.

 Language of Materials